 Highlight Your Services

-86% of visitors want to see info about products/services on a business website’s homepage.
-People want to know right away what it is that you have to offer, even before they consider engaging with you.
+People want to know immediately what you have to offer, even before they consider engaging with you.

-They know that you don’t need to display everything about your services on the homepage—and that they just need to select the most crucial to feature and highlight.
+They know that you don’t need to display everything about your services on the homepage—and that they just need to select the most crucial feature and highlight it.
 The rest of the information about your services can be put on your website’s Services page.

 Mobile devices now account for nearly 2 of every 3 minutes spent online.